Star Wars: Ahsoka season 2: Design

 Doug Chiang returned as production designer from the first season and was joined by Martin Foley.
 Filoni asked special effects supervisor Neal Scanlan to replicate "all the wiggles" of the original Admiral Ackbar prosthetics from Return of the Jedi.
 Sabine's loth-cat Murley, created with puppets and animatronics, returned from the first season alongside new loth-kittens who Filoni explained have "legs [that] aren't strong enough to walk, so they have to roll around".

 Filming

 Principal photography began on April 28, 2025, in the United Kingdom.
 Stephan Pehrsson was the cinematographer for episodes two, three, and six.
-A wrap party for the season was held at the end of September.
+A wrap party for the season was held at the end of September, with work finishing in October.

 Music

 Kevin Kiner returned as composer from the first season and started discussing the second season with Filoni by mid-June 2024.
 Filoni created a playlist of music while he was writing the season for Kiner to use as reference.